OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 #### [CategoryDetails](/javascript/api/outlook/office.categorydetails)

-Added a new object that represents a category's details (for example, its name and associated color).
+Added a new object that represents a category's details (its name and associated color).

 **Available in**: Outlook for Windows (Office 365)